-The University of Florida Board of Trustees, in conjunction with Florida Board of Governors, adopted regulations to govern all individuals on the UF campus, regulations.
-UF also adheres to standards of professional conduct set by the Florida Department of Education, code of ethics.
+The University of Florida Board of Trustees, in conjunction with Florida Board of Governors, adopted regulations to govern all individuals on the UF campus.
+UF also adheres to standards of professional conduct set by the Florida Department of Education.
 Specific UF policies can be found at the following links.

 AMERICANS WITH DISABILITIES ACT (ADA) ACCOMMODATIONS